If there’s a place I recommend 100% while visiting New York, it’s the High Line!!!

-The High Line draws tourists and locals alike.
+The High Line attracts tourists and locals alike.

 You’ll also notice that the High Line is also popular at noon during lunchtime, notably when the sun comes out 🙂

-I remember, the last time I went for a walk on the High Line, I came across Rosanna Arquette who was enjoying a walk with a friend.
+I remember, once I went for a walk on the High Line, I came across Rosanna Arquette who was enjoying a walk with a friend.
 Yes, this is also the place where you can bump into celebrities!!! 🙂

 Does the High Line promote a sustainable and eco friendly environment?

 The High Line hold the title of “the world’s longest green roof” and besides being a nice public outdoor space, it also contributes to recycle 80% of rainwater stored in retention tanks, controls the temperature with shade, creates oxygen and is a habitat for the local wildlife (birds and insects).

 In other words, the High Line allows the natural cycle of nature in New York to continue.